MoodMinds/traverse-streams/README.md

 ### `TraverseSupport.Traverser`

-This component offers methods to streamline the traversal of a source's segments' elements:
+This component offers methods to streamline the traversal of a Source's segments' elements:

 * **`next`**: Traverses the next single element of a segment with the specified consumer.
 * **`some`**: Traverses elements with the specified testing consumer, returning a flag indicating whether the next